Al-Andalus: Rule

 Abd al Rahman was succeeded by Muhammad I of Córdoba, who according to legend had to wear women's clothing to sneak into the imperial palace and be crowned, since he was not the heir apparent.
 His reign marked a decline in the emirate, which was ended by Abd al-Rahman III.
 His reign was marked by multiple rebellions, which were dealt with poorly and weakened the emirate, most disastrously following the rebellion of Umar ibn Hafsun.
 When Muhammad died, he was succeeded by emir Abdullah ibn Muhammad al-Umawi whose power barely reached outside of the city of Córdoba.
 As Ibn Hafsun ravaged the south, Abdullah did almost nothing, and slowly became more and more isolated, barely speaking to anyone.
 Abdullah purged his administration of his brothers, which lessened the bureaucracy's loyalty towards him.
 Around this time several local Arab lords began to revolt, including one Kurayb ibn Khaldun, who was able to conquer Seville.
 Some loyalists tried to quell the rebellion, but without proper material support, their efforts were in vain.

 He declared that the next emir would be his grandson Abd al-Rahman III, ignoring the claims of his four living children.
 Abdullah died in 912, and the throne passed to Abd al Rahman III.
 Through force of arms and diplomacy, he put down the rebellions that had disrupted his grandfather's reign, obliterating Ibn Hafsun and hunting down his sons.
 After this he led several sieges against the Christians, sacking the city of Pamplona, and restoring some prestige to the emirate.
 Meanwhile, across the sea the Fatimids had risen up in force, ousted the Abbasid government in North Africa, and declared themselves a caliphate.
 Inspired by this action, Abd al Rahman joined the rebellion and declared himself caliph in 929.

+For nearly 100 years under the Córdoban Umayyad period, from the 9th century to the 10th, al-Andalus also extended its presence from Fraxinetum into the Alps with a series of organized raids.